chocolatecrinkles/StudyHive/README.md

-## Familiarizing with GIT and Python Django Project
+# StudyHive: A Web Project Built with Python, Django, and HTML+CSS